lambda826/My-Notebook/99 Interview/BQ.md

 	- Always remain calm and professional.
 Refrain from being negative and avoid blaming others.
 	- Use a compelling story that is honest and believable.
 	- Calmly explain both sides' point of view.
 Show how a complete understanding or a compromise led to a better outcome.
-	- Do not sugarcoat your answer with irrelevant details.
  Spend more time talking about the resolution.
 	- Show that you proactively communicated the issue and its resolution to all the stakeholders.

 # Tell me about a time you showed leadership